Alaricus/css-card-demo/README.md

 ## Features
 * The card has a tiled weave back design
-* The card tilts when the mouse cursor is hovered above it
+* The card tilts in 3D when the mouse cursor is hovered over it
 * The card rotates when clicked
 * The card's face has a "shiny foil" effect when tilted